-Pro-Bosque was introduced to the WLT at a symposium in the Netherlands in 2006 by mutual partners, IUCN-NL.
-After discussions with WLT, Pro-Bosque submitted a proposal for help with the reforestation of their reserve, the Cerro Blanco Protected Forest.
+Pro-Bosque was introduced to WLT at a symposium in the Netherlands in 2006 by mutual partner, IUCN-NL.
+After discussions with WLT, Pro-Bosque submitted a proposal for help with the reforestation of Cerro Blanco Protected Forest.
 In 2010, the partnership was extended in order to support Pro-Bosque with land purchase projects.

 Other projects and activities

-- Running ecotourism and hosting visitors to the Cerro Blanco Protected Forest that has exhibit rooms, guided trails, snack bars and picnic areas;
+- Running ecotourism and hosting visitors to Cerro Blanco Protected Forest where there are exhibition rooms, guided trails, snack bars and picnic areas;

-- Environmental education with the local community and youth clubs.
+- Environmental education with local community and youth clubs.